Armour/Automatic-Image-Colorization/README.md

 * `read_input.py`: all functions related to input
 * `residual_encoder.py`: the residual encoder model
 * `common.py`: the common part for training and testing, which is mainly the workflow for this model
-* `train.py`: train the residual encoder model using Tensorflow built-in GradientDescentOptimizer
+* `train.py`: train the residual encoder model using Tensorflow built-in AdamOptimizer
 * `test.py`: test your own images and save the output images

 ## Tensorflow graph